 One of the awesome features this opens up is the possibility for third-party developers to add their own blocks that you can use while creating content with Gutenberg.

-In this post, I’ve collected eleven of the best Gutenberg blocks plugins that give you access to awesome new content blocks in Gutenberg.
+In this post, I’ve collected thirteen of the best Gutenberg blocks plugins that give you access to awesome new content blocks in Gutenberg.

 Check ’em out if you want to expand what the Gutenberg editor can do!